Wrangling over virus relief persists despite high stakes

 The timing was terrible for the restaurant, which is trying to recover during the peak summer season after months of being closed.
 The employee confessed to lying over the weekend, he said.

-“He doesn’t know what he did, and I feel terrible for him because this is a young kid that made a mistake,” Hritco said.
+“This is a young kid that made a mistake,” Hritco said.
 “But this is now a police matter.”

 The number of confirmed global virus deaths has risen to more than 603,000, according to data compiled by Johns Hopkins University.
 The United States tops the list with more than 140,500, followed by more than 78,000 in Brazil.
 Europe as a continent has seen about 200,000 deaths.